Q. What are sweatshops and how bad is the problem?

 Q. If something is made in the USA does that automatically mean it is sweatshop-free?

-A: No. In general, countries with strong labor laws (not just the US, but several European countries, Cambodia, and others) may produce fewer sweatshop abuses than countries with weaker or non-existent laws, but no one country is automatically sweatshop-free.
+A: Unfortunately, just because something is Made In The USA doesn't mean it isn't made in a sweatshop.
+In general, countries with strong labor laws (not just the US, but several European countries, Cambodia, and others) may produce fewer sweatshop abuses than countries with weaker or non-existent laws, but no one country is automatically sweatshop-free.

 For instance, the Department of Labor conducted random inspections on 77 garment factories in southern California in November 2016, and discovered that 85% of the inspected factories were violating federal labor laws.
 Major retailers including Forever 21, Ross, and T.J.
 Maxx, contracted these factories to create bargain-price clothing, at the expense of the industry's primarily immigrant workforce.